‘A couple of hams...’ Support pours in for beloved girls after tragic Coarsegold wreck

 A day after a tragic wreck on Highway 41 in Coarsegold claimed the life of a 20-year-old girl and left another in a fight to keep hers, the Mountain Area community has begun to pour out its support.

 O’Neill Ewell, 20 of Bass Lake was killed when, in a silver Volkswagen Jetta sedan, she veered off the eastern side of the highway near Serpa Canyon Road Tuesday afternoon and crashed into a tree.
+The cause of the crash is under investigation.
 Her friend and passenger Haley Phillips, 20 of Coarsegold, was airlifted in critical condition to Community Regional Medical Center of Fresno with severe head injuries and broken ribs.

 Her cousin Chanelle Parker, on the way to CRMC Wednesday morning, said Phillips was in stable condition though still unconscious.